Who is Banksy? All the facts, clues, and mysteries surrounding the identity of the street artist

 From an individual graffiti artist, Banksy has evolved into a global brand whose anonymity is managed by a team to achieve the greatest possible economic and philosophical benefit.

-We have summarized the results of our research for you in a clear infographic using the Google Gemini visualization tool:
+We have summarized the results of our research for you in a clear infographic using an infographic tool:

 BBC podcast released excerpt of Banksy's voice in an interview

-A newly released BBC podcast promises deeper insights into the truth about a famous artist.
-The 2005 telephone interview may reveal the artist's identity and allow us to hear his voice, finally solving part of the mystery surrounding him.
-The podcast offers hope that the truth about the artist will soon come to light.
+released BBC podcast some time ago offered deeper insights into the truth about a famous artist.
+The 2005 telephone interview allowed his voice to be heard publicly, thus solving another piece of the puzzle surrounding the artist.
+At the time, the podcast gave hope that the truth about the artist would soon come to light.

 We assume you are who you claim to be, but how can we be sure?